opral/monorepo/rfcs/001-foundational-architecture.md

 ### Message

 The basic unit of translation is called a message.
 Messages are containers for information.
 Messages are used to identify, store, and recall translation information to be used in the product [[source](https://projectfluent.org/fluent/guide/hello.html)].

+### Resource

+A collection of messages.
+Think of a file or object containing multiple messages.